vic-ma/website/content/posts/2025-05-15-introduction/index.md

 * Is the grid rotationally symmetric?
 * Are there any unchecked cells?

+Suffice it to say, creating a good crossword puzzle is not easy.
 To learn more about the crossword construction process, check out [How to Make a Crossword Puzzle](https://www.nytimes.com/2018/09/14/crosswords/how-to-make-a-crossword-puzzle-the-series.html), from *The New York Times*, as well as [How to Create a Crossword Puzzle](https://www.youtube.com/watch?v=aAqQnXHd7qk), from *Wired*.

 Crossword editing software can make the process easier---certainly not easy---but easier.
 For example, the GNOME Crosswords editor gives you a list of possible words for each row/column, taking into account any cells in the row/column that are already filled with a letter (a constraint on the list of possible words).